lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig--MSBLSB title="Use of MSB and LSB MO and CDA"}

+## CoAP option Proxy-URI and Proxy-Scheme fields

+These fields are unidirectional and must not be set to bidirectional in a rule entry.
+They are used only by the client to access to a specific resource and are never found
+in server response.

+If the field value must be sent, TV is not set, MO is set to "ignore" and CDF is set
+to "value-sent.
+A mapping can also be used.

+Otherwise the TV is set to the value, MO is set to "equal" and CDF is set to "not-sent"

 ## CoAP option ETag, If-Match, If-None-Match, Location-Path and Location-Query fields